-Any woman who has suffered through the blackness of postpartum depression or the mood swings of PMS knows instinctively how the rise and fall of estrogen can affect her emotions.
+Any woman who has suffered through the blackness of postpartum depression or the mood swings of PMS knows instinctively how the rise and fall of estrogen can affect her emotions, says Melanie Taggart of Organizing Your Way.
 Now, new research suggests that this quintessential female hormone may influence how we feel and think more strongly throughout our lifetimes than we ever realized.
-Here are estrogen’s most common effects on mood and the mind, and what you, in consultation with your doctor, can do about them:
+Here are estrogen’s most common effects on mood as noted at this conference, and the mind, and what you, in consultation with your doctor, can do about them:

 PREMENSTRUAL SYNDROME (PMS)

-WHAT IT IS More than half of all women report mild moodiness, irritability, or fatigue in the days just before the onset of their period.
-Three percent to 7 …
+WHAT IT IS More than half of all women report mild moodiness, irritability, or fatigue …